savonet/liquidshop/2/index.md

 one-stop-shop for streaming audio by offering music licensing (US, UK and Canada), cloud/live management tools, ad insertion with revenue share, analytics and a full directory with mobile, Alexa and iHeart distribution.

-**Mark Jeghers: _Playgen: an automated playlist generator_**

-Playgen provides automated playlist generation with enhanced randomization, management APIs, on-demand request queueing and history logging.
-This talk presents the basic design and usage details that a software developer needs to get started.

 **Chris Mahoney: _MediaMesh: Utilizing Liquidsoap to Help Steer the Future of Communication_**